CartoDB/mobile-sdk/doc/packagemanger.md

-## Package manager
+## Package Manager

-CartoMobileSDK offers a convenient way for you to manage different offline packages: map, routing and geocoding.
+CARTO Mobile SDK offers a convenient way for you to manage different offline packages: map, routing and geocoding.
 The API is the same, no matter what kind of packages you download.
 The only difference is in the `source` you define.

 * `carto.streets` is the base source used to download map packages
 * `routing:carto.streets` for routing packages
 * `geocoding:carto.streets` for geocoding packages

-##### First, you define the folder where to store the files
+##### Define the folder to store the files

 Each type of package should be stored in a different folder, e.g. `mappackages`, `routingpackages`, `geocodingpackages`.